edgexfoundry/app-rfid-llrp-inventory/README.md

 will decay RSSI values over time.
 This offset value is then applied to the existing Tag's Location and compared to the non-adjusted average.
-Positive `offset` values will increase the likelihood of a tag staying in the same location, whereas negative `offset` values will increase the likelihood that the tag will move to the location it was just read at.
+Positive `offset` values will increase the likelihood of a tag staying in the same location, whereas negative `offset` values will increase the likelihood that the tag will move to the new location it was just read at.

 The main goal of the Mobility Profile is to provide a way to customize the various tradeoffs when dealing with erratic data such as RSSI values.
 In general there is a tradeoff between responsiveness